ShefBots/shefbots.github.io/_posts/2019-11-25-picking-up-speed.markdown

 ![Robot Battle]({{ site.url }}/assets/191125_robot1.png){: style="height: 14em;"} ![Robot Battle]({{ site.url }}/assets/191125_robot2.png){: style="height: 14em;"}
 {: style="text-align: center;"}

 Based on how Robot Battle works, I'm writing on a simulator (in Python) to test out how our Pi Wars bot would move and solve the AI challenges.
-It's called piwarsimulator and is available on GitHub now at https://github.com/ShefBots/piwarsimulator/ (the mis-spelling is intention to make it easier to type!).
+It's called piwarsimulator and is available on [GitHub](https://github.com/ShefBots/piwarsimulator/) as "piwarsimulator" - the mis-spelling is intention to make it easier to type.
 It doesn't actually do any robot simulation yet, just renders the world.
 Currently the white dot is the robot, the small blue dot is a barrel, and the big blue dot is the zone to drop the barrel off at - a la [Eco-Disaster](https://piwars.org/2020-competition/challenges/eco-disaster/).
 I hope something like this can encourage more teams to engage with the AI challenges, even if they don't feel up to figuring out any complicated sensing via image processing or some such.

 ![piwarsimulator]({{ site.url }}/assets/191125_piwarsimulator.png){: style="height: 14em;"}
 {: style="text-align: center;"}